-- (i) a proportionate contribution to the delivery of the A30-St Austell link road (including appropriate means to prevent through traffic passing through Roche village) if it can be demonstrated that A30-St Austell link is committed and a contribution to its cost has been secured, and there is a reasonable prospect of its delivery; or alternatively - (ii) an enforceable contract for the construction of the new link road has been agreed by Cornwall Council for the delivery of the Harmony Road to Edgecumbe Road link subject to the following conditions: - a) Upon opening of the new road HGV movements will be prevented through Roche village from the Combellack turning off Trezaise Road to the south of Roche Village, and from the Victoria Rail bridge north of Roche, and into the village from Harmony Road east of the new road, and into Edgecumbe Road south of the new road.
-HGVs will be directed instead on the route shown (see map attached). - b) No more than 50 new homes in this contingent allocation can be occupied until: - the new road has been completed and the HGV diversion established - Street works and traffic calming to support the HGV ban by HGVs from Trezaise Road, Roche Village centre and Victoria Road are completed
+In either event support for the contingent allocation is subject to the following conditions:

-- a pavement is established along Victoria Road linking Roach Village to Victoria - there is evidence that sufficient school places can be accommodated at Roche Village School to meet local needs including any additional demand from new homes - c) A children's play area and open, natural public space including trees and/or Cornish hedges to mitigate road noise is included in the new development - d) The conditions for the allocation of this site for 150 homes will also be considered met if the new A30-St.Auslell link route referred to in Policy 2 is built, subject to the conditions in Policy B1 and condition B2 d) above
+- a) Upon opening of the new road HGV movements will be prevented through Roche Village from the Combellack turning off Trezaise Road to the south of Roche Village, and from the Victoria Rail bridge north of Roche, and into the Village from Harmony Road east of the new road, and into Edgcumbe Road south of the new road.
+No more than 50 new homes in this contingent allocation can be occupied until: the new road has been completed and the HGV diversion established. - b) Street works and traffic calming to support the HGV ban from Trezaise Road, Roche Village centre and Victoria Road are completed (subject to criterion a)) - c) Unless impracticable, a safe pedestrian route is established along Victoria Road linking Roche Village to Victoria - A children's play area and open, natural public space is included in the new development; - e) That the scheme will not result in an adverse effect on the integrity of any internationally important wildlife sites, either alone or in combination with other plans and projects.